This page describes how to use product names.

-When referring to a Google product, sometimes you may want to abbreviate the product name.
-For example, when you're referring to Google Spreadsheets, it may be awkward to refer to it as Google Spreadsheets every time; sometimes you may want to call it Spreadsheets.
+When referring to a Google product, sometimes you might want to abbreviate the product name.
+For example, when you're referring to Google Spreadsheets, it can be awkward to refer to it as Google Spreadsheets every time; sometimes you might want to call it Spreadsheets.

 Possessives of product names